xmpp-ftw/xmpp-ftw/README.md

 ```
 * All events are prefixed with 'xmpp.'

+# Logging

+Logging is handled using a [Winston](https://github.com/flatiron/winston) like interface but by default
+does not record any logging (uses a null logger).
+Developers can inject any logging platform they wish
+provided it uses the same interface as Winston.
+In order to inject a logger simply call `setLogger` on
+the main XMPP-FTW object after instantiation.

+Methods used in XMPP-FTW projects are:

+* log()
+* warn()
+* info()
+* error()

 # License

 License is Apache 2.0, please let me know if this doesn't suit.